naveenjujaray/DeveloperFolio/README.md

 ## For the Future
 * Dark Mode
 * Connect with LinkedIn to get Summary, Skills, Education and Experience
+* Connect with Github to get Customized Pins, Profile Details
 * Personalization Page to edit everything in once place.